Let’s start this out with a single truth: A real estate lead is the name and contact information for someone who is potentially a future client.

 That’s it.
 It’s not something fancy.
 There are no semantics (although lots of “experts” will make you think so).
 If you have a single way to contact that person, then that is a lead.

 Dead end image via Shutterstock.

-Some “gurus” define leads as having a full name, a phone number (at minimum), and have expressed interest in your services.
+Some “gurus” define real estate leads as having a full name, a phone number (at minimum), and have expressed interest in your services.
 Sorry, that’s wrong.
 Especially with the advent of the Internet.